 - Assess these biomarkers for the ability to identify individuals at risk of progression to cirrhosis and/or in need of pharmacologic or non-pharmacologic intervention.

 - Standardize and advance validation of a set of non-invasive biomarkers (circulating, functional, and/or imaging) to assess response to therapeutic intervention in subjects with NASH.

 If successfully qualified by regulatory authorities, the selected NASH biomarkers will be used in clinical trials to develop therapies against NASH as well as to diagnose NASH and assess patients’ responses to treatment in the clinic.

 Results & Accomplishments

-FDA Letter of Intent Accepted for circulating markers.
+- FDA Letter of Intent Accepted for NIMBLE Imaging.

 - FNIH Announcement (May 15, 2020): FNIH Biomarkers Consortium NIMBLE Project Receives FDA Nod to Move Forward in Biomarker Qualification Read more

 - Diagnostics World (July 25, 2019): NIMBLE Could Make Liver Biopsy for Diagnosing NASH Obsolete Read more